 Lifestyle and home remedies

 - Rest.
-This will help your body fight infection and speed recovery.
+Rest helps the body fight infection and speed recovery.

-- Moisten your sinus cavities.
-Drape a towel over your head as you breathe in the vapor from a bowl of hot water.
-Keep the vapor directed toward your face.
+- Keep sinuses moist.
+Breathing in the steam from a bowl of hot water with a towel over the head might help.
 Or take a hot shower, breathing in the warm, moist air.
 This will help ease pain and help mucus drain.

 No alternative therapies have been proved to ease the symptoms of acute sinusitis.
-It's been suggested that products containing certain combinations of herbs may be of some help.
-These combination therapies contain cowslip, gentian root, elderflower, verbena and sorrel.
+Products that have certain herbs in them might be of some help.
+These therapies have cowslip, gentian root, elderflower, verbena and sorrel in them.